MatthewAThomas/Microcoded-CPU-Simulator/README.md

     - the immediate select formats immediates: e.g. for U type instructions, it would output the immediate left shifted by 12

-Lastly, main.c, which initializes all the submodules, the wires between them, and starts running the CPU.
+Lastly, main.c, which initializes all the submodules and starts running the CPU.

 # How the Emulator Works
 Instruction Cycle: